 Plan to visit the North Beach San Francisco neighborhood at least once during your stay.
 This vibrant and colorful district is where you will find Coit Tower, Washington Square Park, and dozens of Italian restaurants.

-In addition, you can catch a performance of the musical comedy Beach Blanket Babylon, laugh at internationally recognized comedians at the local Comedy Clubs and grab a drink at one of Jack Kerouac's old hangouts.
-Once you are done with all of that, you can do a little shopping in the great boutique shops and spend some time in other fun cafes, bars, and restaurants.
+In addition, you can catch a performance of the musical comedy Beach Blanket Babylon, laugh at internationally recognized comedians at the local comedy clubs and grab a drink at one of Jack Kerouac's hangouts.
+Once you are done with all of that, you can do a little shopping in its great boutique shops and spend some time in its other fun cafes, bars, and restaurants.

 If it's not on the waterfront, why is it called North Beach?
 Back in the 1800s, this part of the city was on the waterfront.
-And since it was the northernmost district in SF, locals named it North Beach.
+Since it was the northernmost district in SF, locals named it North Beach.

-Over the years, the growing population filled in quite a bit of the shoreline of San Francisco, extending the city out a few blocks.
+Over the years, the shoreline of San Francisco filled in quite a bit, extending the city out a few blocks.
 Even though the name stuck, you will no longer find a 'beach' anywhere in this neighborhood.

 Learn More: Beach Blanket Babylon

-Would you love to sample food and cheeses while walking around this Italian neighborhood?
-This walking tour explores both the food and culture of the Italian North Beach San Francisco neighborhood.
+Would you love to sample great treats and cheeses while walking around this Italian neighborhood?
+This walking tour combines both food and culture in the North Beach San Francisco neighborhood.

-Your guide will give you an overview of the culinary history of San Francisco while you stroll the streets of North Beach and try some of its delicious treats.
+Your guide will give you an overview of the culinary history of San Francisco while you stroll the streets of North Beach and try some of its delicious goodies.